thegrumpys/odop/docs/About/userAccounts.md

 The design intent of the user account feature has the user session expire (time-out) after a period of inactivity (in the future, 8 hours or longer).
-Currently, there is an issue with this feature that is under active investigation.
-Until this issue is resolved,
-user sessions expire eight hours after the most recent selection of a design type, regardless of other activity.
+Currently, user sessions expire eight hours after the most recent selection of a design type and design name, regardless of other activity.
-It is possible to defer session expiration for another eight hours by re-selecting the design-type after using the browser refresh button.
+It is possible to defer session expiration for another eight hours by using the browser refresh button and then selecting a design.
-If working an in-progress design, first save it (**File : Save** and **File : SaveAs** menus), and then after browser refresh and re-selecting the design-type, re-select the previously saved design.
+If working an in-progress design, first save it (**File : Save** or **File : SaveAs** menu) and then after browser refresh, re-select the previously saved in-progress design.
 If a session expires,
 it will not be possible to open existing designs or save in-progress designs.
 In this situation,